The Essential Guide to Student Travel to San Francisco

 A bustling, vibrant city rich with history and graced with mild weather year round, it’s no wonder San Francisco remains one of America’s most visited cities.

 For band or choir groups that only get the opportunity to travel for performances or competitions once or twice a year, choosing a prime location is an imperative yet daunting task.
 Making sure a given location has state-of-the-art performance venues for student groups is arguably the most important aspect for directors to consider.

 Beyond world-class performance venues, what will truly wow student groups and make for an unforgettable experience lies within the up-and-coming attractions, sights, unique eateries and accommodations a given city has to offer.
-This is predominantly why San Francisco is one of our top picks for traveling student groups in 2019.
+This is predominantly why San Francisco is one of our top picks for traveling student groups.

 In-Depth Articles On San Francisco:

 All Our Essential Guides

 Essential Tips & Advice

 As the fourth largest city in California, San Francisco welcomes approximately 25 million visitors per year, generating about $10 billion in spending for San Francisco.
 With 78 percent of residents agreeing that tourism makes San Francisco a better place, the Golden City’s economy relies on out-of-towners, thus greeting visitors with open arms and friendly faces.

 A historical city known as one of the first hubs for LGBTQ communities and the site where the hippie counterculture was born, San Francisco’s diversity and liberalism has been attracting visitors for decades.
 Whether you’re a young student interested in SF’s sundry nightlife, a lover of the finer things, a fervent foodie or a shop-‘til-you-drop type, it’s guaranteed you’ll find what you’re looking for in Frisco.

 What makes San Francisco unique for student groups?